 For an international eCommerce application, the first logical capacity is the ability to do things like translate all of the labels, static texts, maybe the menus and even some of the product information.

-information.
 Perhaps it won’t be deemed necessary to translate literally every speck of content on the site.
 You might rather leverage an API to translate the majority of the content, without the user having to use Google Translate, so that they would get more of a seamless experience.

 Actual human translation may only be used for the standard calls to action, the buttons and some of the key application components.
 Those require a high degree of adherence to each language, dialect and local context within the international eCommerce platform.

 The main idea is that you go after the most critical pieces of the translations, where users are going to get the most traction.
-But you deliberately choose not to do all of the “more detailed”, possibly low payoff, translation work for
+But you deliberately choose not to do all of the “more detailed”, possibly low payoff, translation work for everything else.

-everything else.
 Instead, you opt to phase from a Google Translate type of implementation, where the user is interacting with a relatively clunky but technically functional translation, to a far superior standard of translation for key items.
 The following are examples of content types that could be translated professionally:

 - Calls to action (CTA)